 We are all pretty overwhelmed by how much content we require to absorb in our hyper-connected globe.
 If your online returns policies are spelt out in a webpage of fine print, dense, your consumers’ eyes will glaze over.

 This is the opposite of the transparency that is so essential for a successful returns policy.
-Do what you have to do on your webpages and create your policy easy to understand with icons, graphics, and images.
+Do what you have to do on your web pages and make your policy easy to understand with icons, graphics, and images.
 Besides, illustrations provide cues to help your consumers easily understand how the return process works on your website.

 A good-designed page about your returns policy is an opportunity to make a human connection with your consumer.
 Graphics play an essential role in making that connection.
-You could even utilize graphics to inject a little humor in an otherwise dry subject.
+You could even utilize graphics to inject a little humour into an otherwise dry subject.

 8.)
 Watch your profit margins.